 Time to add the finishing touches!
 Use a palette knife size 7-1 with A702 Shady Orange, very gently create texture.
 Continue to apply your paint in a circular motion.
 Add as many layers needed until you feel your painting is complete.
 Wow!
 Look at the stunning cloud painting you were easily able to achieve using Arteza’s Iridescent Acrylic Paints (Set of 10), Stretched Black Canvas, Acrylic & Oil Paint Brushes (Set of 12), and Disposable Palette Pad.
 Let us know in the comments of this article how your sunset cloud painting turned out!

 Now that you have the clouds down, are you ready to draw the sun, or perhaps stars?
-For more amazing Arteza products, shop the suggested set below for your next creation.
+For more amazing Arteza products, shop our site for your next creation.